camba1/gotempm/README.md

 where <serviceName> can be usersrv, auditsrv, customersrv, productsrv or promotionsrv.

 ###### Testing the service

+_Note: all the commands below must be run within the Micro container_

 To run some data through a service once it is started, we can run the service client: